Mahdiqoo/Ai-Matrix-Solver/README.md

 ## 📊 Model Variants

 All variants share the same internal architecture (Hidden Dim = 20).
-The only difference is the **number of iterations** ($T$) the solver runs, which dictates the speed/accuracy trade-off.
+Each model specially built for the corresponding **number of iterations** ($T$) for solving matrices, which dictates the speed/accuracy trade-off.

 | Variant | Filename | Iterations ($T$) | Speed | Accuracy | Recommended Use Case |
 | :--- | :--- | :---: | :--- | :--- | :--- |